drunkleen/leenfetch/manual.md

 - Fully customizable output layout, labels, and color palette.
 - Rich ASCII art support with distro detection and custom artwork.
 - Tracks packages, shell, GPU, DE/WM, theme, and more per platform.
-- Commented configuration files in human-readable RON format.
+- Commented configuration file shipped in human-readable JSONC format.
 - Works on Linux and Windows with feature-aware fallbacks (macOS in progress).
 - Plays nicely in scripts, status bars, and login shells.